 I really enjoyed sharing this box of candies with my boys.
 Nothing like being born in the 80’s and experiencing all your favorite candies almost 30 years later.
 You can find all the box inclusions for the different decades listed here.

 You are even able to personalize the box if you are gifting it for a special occasion.
 Why not give someone the gift of remembrance?
 Or get one for yourself so that you can experience all the joy from your childhood all over again.

-(This post may contain affiliate links.
+(This post may contain affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Read my full disclosure here.)